WokLibCodeClub/.github/profile/bigger_word_lists.md

 ![CAdd words](word_list.png)

+I've only pasted 13 words into my list, so my code will run very quickly.
+This is a good tactic when you are developing a programme - test it and make sure it works with a small number of datapoints, then when you're sure it's all working you can put in your full set of words.

 Now we can use the same code as in the Hangman game to open our new file, read the words into Python, and convert the words into a Python list:

 ```python